 You Will Learn How To:

-- Identify anomalies and potential fraud in large data sets using the theory of Benford’s Law
+- Identify anomalies that indicate potential fraud in large data sets using the theory of Benford’s Law

 ADVANCED PREPARATION: NONE

 FIELD OF STUDY: SPECIALIZED KNOWLEDGE

 DELIVERY METHOD: NANO LEARNING

 ACFE Nano Self-Study Courses Feature:

 24/7 access to courses through your Internet browser